 You will need a doctor’s referral for an internal pelvic floor evaluation.

-Our Women’s Health Professional At PT Pro is Laura Clever, MPT, OCS.
+Our Women’s Health Professional At PT Pro is Laura Clever, MPT, OCS and Megumi Sawanoi, DPT, OCS.

 Do’s and Don’ts for a Happy Bladder – Therefore a Happier You